HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

     is allowed to loop forever if the answer is "no"!
 So really we get a "yes" or "maybe".

-    Dually, we say a property is _cosemidecidable_ if a computer can answer "no" or "maybe".
-If you run it long enoguh and the ansewr is "no", it will always say so.
+    Dually, we say a property is _co-semidecidable_ if a computer can answer "no" or "maybe".
+If you run it long enough and the answer is "no", it will always say so.
 But if the answer is "yes" the code might loop forever.

     <div class=boxed markdown=1>
-    As a (fairly easy?) exercise, show that something is decidable if and only if it's both semidecidable and cosemidecidable. same thing as
+    As a (fairly easy?) exercise, show that something is decidable if and only if it's both semidecidable and co-semidecidable.
     </div>

     To finish the brief explanation, equality is _such_ an important